About

 Paloma Ronquillo

-She pursued her love for visual storytelling at California State University Monterey Bay, earning a degree in Cinematic Arts and Technology while freelancing and working as a camera operator with Local 611.
-Determined to refine her craft, she earned her MFA in Cinematography from UCLA’s School of Theater, Film, and Television.
+Paloma pursued this calling at California State University Monterey Bay, earning a degree in Cinematic Arts and Technology while freelancing and working as a camera operator with Local 611.
+Determined to refine her craft, she went on to earn an MFA in Cinematography from UCLA’s School of Theater, Film, and Television.

 Recognitions & Awards